 To prove Proposition \ref{P: hard_part}, of course, we need a link between the macroscopic problem and the mesoscopic one.
 Here we follow the construction of \cite{barles souganidis}, making the necessary alterations so that we we can use graphs as ``test surfaces" instead of compact hypersurfaces.
-Since the construction is almost identical with the exception of that one detail, we will not provide the full argument but will instead indicate where it deviates.